“Black ink and white paper,” Ehlo drawled out dramatically. “This is what I call a guaranteed contract.”

 Wallace nodded.
 “That’s true.”

-“If everything goes smoothly after two months, I’ll personally pay for all expenses of your so-called celebration.”
+“If everything goes smoothly after two months, I’ll personally pay for all the expenses of your so-called celebration.”

 “Deal,” Ehlo said, extending his hand out to Tang Feng.